daCapricorn/miscellaneous/Jadewallet.md

 * Daizong Zhang: Core back-end developer of Jadepool SaaS.
 5+ years Golang back-end development.
 Currently focusing on the blockchain field.
 * Kevin Li: 6 years of native mobile development experience.
 3 years of React Native, Flutter Hybrid and front-end development experience.
 Graduated from Syracuse University.
 * Hilbert Zhou: 2 years of ops experience on AIX, websphere and Power.
 7+ years back-end service development experience including HFT, CTA and blockchain.
-* Yi Zhang: Key member of the DEX project and the financial derivative product.
-Experienced in decentralized architecture design and product design.
-Worked for IBM as IT consultant over 7 years.
 * Andy Yi: Product manager at NBLTrust for 3 years, responsible for Jadepool SaaS design and operation.
 9 years of QA Manager experience, worked for General Electric, Hua Wei and Travelzen.com.
 * Kristie Guo: Product manager of Jadepool Hub for 2+ years.
 2+ years of software engineer experience at Lending Club in San Francisco.
 Graduated from Cornell University.
 * Steven Wu: Product manager at NBLTrust for 3 years.
 6+ years of product manager and 4+ years full stack development experience.
 An ex start-up co-founder.